 0. The UE is roaming in VPLMN and AKMA anchor key is registered in the AAnF in HPLMN after the procedure in clause 6.12.2.1.

-1. When the UE initiates communication with the AF in HPLMN, it shall include the derived A-KID in the Application Session Establishment Request message.
+1. When the UE initiates communication with the AF in HPLMN, it includes the derived A-KID in the Application Session Establishment Request message.

 2. The AF in HPLMN requests application key to the AAnF in HPLMN.